chloe-valentine/chloe-valentine/README.md

 - 👀 I’m interested in HTML, CSS, javascript, python and sql!...
 - 🌱 I’m currently learning the fundamentals of cybersecurity on Microsoft Learning plus teaching myself javascript via freecodecamp!
 - 💞️ I’m looking to collaborate on nothing at the moment!
 DM me if you're interested or if you're looking for a teammate!
-- 📫 You can reach me via my email: aislingsheridan242@gmail.com or here!
+- 📫 You can reach me on my linkedin: https://www.linkedin.com/in/aisling-sheridan-/

 <!---
 chloe-valentine/chloe-valentine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.